megzjudge/genetics/README.md

   (the US National Center for Biotechnology Information) so each SNP page shows real statistics, not just hand-typed notes.

+- Presents genes, organised into topic groups (folate metabolism, ADHD, neurotransmitters, and more), each with the SNPs (specific DNA positions) that have been manually chosen, their allele possibilities, the studies that discuss them, and (behind a password) what the website author's genome shows at that position for easy viewing (accessed via the login button at the bottom of the screen).

+- Cross-linked genes to diseases/conditions they're associated with.

+- Has a private extensive "admin" area (password-protected with anti-hacking security in place - some manually coded and most cloudflare auto-embedded) where notes, new genes/snps/alleles and research papers can be manually added.

+- Backs its database up automatically every week.

 - Automatically intakes in new Google Scholar research alerts by e-mail.

   This is called email-routing which means:
     - Say you send an email to my email address at xxxxxxx@jdge.cc,
-    - I then select that one specific email address to direct its results to the database,
+    - I then select only that one specific email address to direct its results to the database,
     - The program intaking the emails (a worker) is told to only accept emails from google scholar's main email address and blocks anything else, and sends the google email's information in the email to the database,
     - It reads the email and scrapes the data and files new papers under correct section in a database,
     - So the site's research library grows on its own over time with every new paper published and pulled by google into its search engine rather than manual researches.